future-architect/cheetah-grid/packages/docs/api/js/column_styles.md

 | padding      | Define the padding of cell.
 If you set 4 values separately, please set the `Array`.              |
 | textOverflow | Define how to display when text overflows the area of a cell. `clip` or `ellipsis` is available. |

+Note that the column type may add style properties that you can use.
+The properties added are described in the documentation for each column type.

 <code-preview>

 ```html